|

 country and some of the trends are not very different from

+what is happening in other places.
 The picture hasnt changed much since a summary of the situation

 in Italy was published last year in issue